 - 1. All dimensions are in mm. - 2.
 Refer to the technical documentation of the specific solder paste for profile configuration. - 3.
 Avoid using more than two reflow cycles. - 4.
 A no-clean, type-3 solder paste is recommended. - 5.
 A stainless steel, laser-cut, and electro-polished stencil with trapezoidal walls should be used to ensure good solder paste release. - 6.
-Recommended stencil thickness is 0.100 mm (4 mils). - 7.
+The recommended stencil thickness is 0.100 mm (4 mils). - 7.
 For further recommendations, refer to the JEDEC J-STD-020, IPC-SM-782, and IPC-7351 guidelines. - 8.
-For modules with an RF pin, the antenna keep out-zone shown in the land pattern above should be omitted. - 9.
-The outer row footprint is backward compatible with MGM240P module footprint, and the inner row pins are optional.
+The outer row footprint is backward compatible with BGM240P module footprint, and the inner row pins are optional.